jtsimon93/ElectionData/README.md

 4. **Azure Functions**: For hosting the API
 5. **React**: For the front-end web application

+## Configuration

+### Configuration Files
+There are two example configuration files:
+1. **ElectionData.API/local.settings.json.example**: Add your connection string
+2. **ElectionData.Scraper/local.appSettings.json.example**: Add your connection string

+After you have added your connection strings in both files, remove the .example file extension.

 ### Database Migrations
 To create migrations run: